-After his arrival at the St Lawrence Ground in 2005, Cook became one of the club’s most reliable performers with his nagging accuracy.
+After his arrival at The Spitfire Ground as a bowler from Middlesex in 2005, Cook became one of the Club’s most reliable performers with his nagging accuracy.
 The right-arm seam bowler joined Kent from Middlesex, where he honed his skills under the tutelage of Angus Fraser.

 However it is really in the shorter form of the game where he really excelled.
 He played a major role in the Spitfires’ 2007 Twenty20 Cup success when his tight middle-over bowling, and knack of taking crucial wickets at regular intervals, helped Rob Key’s men to glory.